-Taking nutritional Galangal supplements can benefit Rosai-Dorfman disease patients on Methotrexate cancer treatment.
-But avoid Galangal supplements if on Decitabine treatment for TET2+ Chronic Myelomonocytic Leukemia.
-Similarly, taking nutritional supplement Galangal can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene CDKN1B.
-But avoid taking nutritional supplement Galangal when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Galangal extracts or nutritional supplements may benefit Primary Monoclonal gammopathy of undetermined significance patients on Lenalidomide treatment over Fennel nutritional supplements.
+But Galangal supplements or Galangal extracts offer less benefit if on Doxorubicin treatment for Primary Non-Hodgkin Lymphoma compared to Baicalin.
+Similarly, taking nutritional supplements Galangal may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene ERBB2 over Vitamin A. But avoid nutritional supplements Galangal when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as TET2+ Chronic Myelomonocytic Leukemia or Rosai-Dorfman disease, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Galangal.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Monoclonal gammopathy of undetermined significance or Primary Non-Hodgkin Lymphoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Galangal.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Galangal?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene CDKN1B?
-Are the implications of taking Galangal supplement in TET2+ Chronic Myelomonocytic Leukemia the same as Rosai-Dorfman disease?
-Is it one and the same if you are on treatment Decitabine or on Methotrexate?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Galangal extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene ERBB2 the same as due to mutation of gene?
+Are the implications of Primary Monoclonal gammopathy of undetermined significance the same as Primary Non-Hodgkin Lymphoma?
+Is it one and the same if you are on treatment with Doxorubicin or Lenalidomide?

 Galangal, also known as Thai ginger, Siamese ginger, Galanga, Galangale, Laos, and Blue ginger, is a spicy and pungent tasting root from the ginger family, native to Southern Asia.
 It is packed with antioxidants and has been used in Ayurvedic medicine and Traditional Chinese Medicine for years.
 Following are some of the potential health benefits of galangal root: